omoustaouda/importerkit/ARCHITECTURE.md

 5. **Idempotency** — Imports are safe to retry, resume, or re-run

 The goal is a system that's simple enough to reason about, robust enough to handle real-world data, and clean enough to extend when requirements change.

+**Why `DataImporter`, not `ItemImporter`?**

+The service coordinates a generic import pipeline (Reader → Mapper → Validator → Repository).
+Today those collaborators handle `Item` entities, but nothing in `DataImporter` ties it to that concept.
+Keeping the name generic matches the architecture doc and leaves room for plugging in a different mapper/validator pair (for example, importing availability feeds) without renaming the orchestration layer.